Abingdon Air and Country Show 2017

-Added in October was Bob Grimstead's Fournier RF-4, a cancellation in 2016, and the Popham-based AN-2 Club's Antonov AN-2, which was also due to display in 2016 but had been damaged by strong winds and was unable to attend.
-A second Antonov AN2 will arrive during the afternoon to pick up the Jump4Heroes Parachute Display team for an end of afternoon drop.
+The Popham-based AN-2 Club's Antonov AN-2, which was also due to display in 2016 but had been damaged by strong winds and was unable to attend that show, made a welcome appearance and impressed with its low-speed abilities.
+A second Antonov AN2 (HA-ANG) arrived in the early afternoon to pick up the Jump4Heroes Parachute Display team for an end of afternoon drop.

 ||Boomerang (CAC CA-13) Boomerang (Replica) (Remko Sibjen, Antwerp) CANCELLED|

 ||Great War Display Team: up to ten WW1 types|